lazy-media/public/Authentik/Readme.md

 - I currently ONLY run Authentik as my Reverse Proxy, no middle man like NPM, Traefik, Caddy, etc.
 - I use Cloudflare Certificates installed into Authentik, not provided by any other reverse proxy or created by Let's Encrypt.
 - I do not use Cloudflare Tunnels, I use other security measures provided by Cloudflare to protect my domain.
+- For Installation Instructions on how I setup my Authentik, visit [Authentik](Installation-Instructions/Authentik/Readme.md)

 ### Support